 The research suggests a need to improve “cultural competency” among health care providers, from the doctors to the receptionists to the lab technicians, so Latinos are treated with respect and dignity, the researchers said.
 A bilingual/bicultural workforce may be more effective in addressing health issues affecting a patient.

-“Trust is huge; it allows patients to disclose concerns and be honest,” Harvey said.
+“Trust is huge; it allows patients to disclose concerns and be honest,” Marie says.
 “In a previous study we conducted, young adult Latino men reported that ‘confianza,’ a term that encompasses trust, respect, level of communication and confidentiality, affected their access to and use of health care services.

-Efforts to enroll Latinos in health care programs under the Affordable Care Act won’t be successful if patients don’t feel comfortable at their doctor’s office, López-Cevallos said.
+Efforts to enroll Latinos in health care programs under the Affordable Care Act won’t be successful if patients don’t feel comfortable at their doctor’s office, Daniel says.